 Structural Defects

 If your home is older, the plumbing could be old as well.
 Plastic pipes have become the go-to material for sewage and water lining.
-The previous pipe layouts were made of clay and cast iron, making them not only easy to degrade from natural causes, but it makes them brittle and easily broken.
-Laying new pipe is expensive, so be sure you know what you’re getting into when purchasing a home.
+The previous pipe layouts were made of clay and cast iron, making them easy to degrade from natural causes and brittle and easily broken.
+Laying new pipes is expensive, so know what you’re getting into when purchasing a home.

 Ways to Prevent Sewage Backups

-While we can’t exactly control the ways that trees grow, there are ways to prevent sewage backup and further protect your home from potential leaks, pipe breaks, and possible flooding.
+While we can’t control how trees grow, there are ways to prevent sewage backup and further signs of unseen drips, leaks, pipe breaks, and possible flooding.

 Don’t Flush Objects or Anything That’s Not Toilet Paper

-While it was listed above, the importance of this is above all others.
+While it was listed above, this is important above all others.
 Creating a clog in your pipes will be one of the worst things that can happen to your pipes when it is completely preventable.
-Even if the flush is powerful, the water will slow down and the clog will begin.
-The same goes for grease and too many solid objects for a garbage disposal like bones, coffee grounds, and other things.
+Even if the flush is powerful, the water will slow down, and the clog will begin.
+The same goes for grease and too many solid objects for the garbage disposal, like bones, coffee grounds, and other things.

 Install a Backwater Valve